Human factors in diving equipment design: Hyperbaric stretchers

 A hyperbaric stretcher is a lightweight pressure vessel for human occupancy (PVHO) designed to accommodate one person undergoing initial hyperbaric treatment during or while awaiting transport or transfer to a treatment chamber.

-The stretcher should accommodate most divers without being excessively claustrophobic, and be conveniently portable by a reasonable number of bearers, should fit into the available space in the transport likely to be used, fit through the entry opening of the treatment chamber, or lock onto the chamber for transfer under pressure.
+The stretcher should accommodate most divers without being excessively claustrophobic, be conveniently portable by a reasonable number of bearers, should fit into the available space in the transport likely to be used, and fit through the entry opening of the treatment chamber or lock onto the chamber for transfer under pressure.
 It should be possible to see and communicate with the person in the chamber, and the occupant should be able to breathe oxygen which is vented to the exterior to keep a constant internal pressure and limit the fire hazard.
 Breathing gas supplies should also be portable, and it should be possible to disconnect them for a short period when maneuvering in tight spaces.

-Hyperbaric rescue and escape systems

-A saturated diver who needs to be evacuated should preferably be transported without a significant change in ambient pressure.
+A saturated diver who needs to be evacuated should be transported without a significant change in ambient pressure.
 Hyperbaric evacuation requires pressurised transportation equipment, and could be required in a range of situations.
-The pressure rating and locking mechanism of the evacuation chamber must be compatible with the saturation system it is to serve, and the reception facility, as both transfers must be under pressure, and it may not be safe to start decompression during the evacuation.
+The pressure rating and locking mechanism of the evacuation chamber must be compatible with the saturation system it is to serve and the reception facility.
+This is because both transfers must be under pressure, and it may not be safe to start decompression during the evacuation.